Corallus hortulana: Geographic range

-The range of Corallus hortulana stretches from southern Central America, across northern South America, southeast to the Tropic of Cancer in Brazil.
+Corallus hortulana lives in the Guianas, Amazonia, and southeastern Brazil (to the Tropic of Capricorn).
 Amazon tree boas are found in a wide variety of habitats.
 They are common in arboreal regions with high humidity, especially Amazon rainforest.
 They can also be found in dry areas such as savannas or dry forests.

-Most studied Corallus hortulana specimens are found 2 m or more above the ground in trees or other vegetation.
+Most studied Corallus hortulana specimens are found or more above the ground in trees or other vegetation.
 They have also been observed feeding and reproducing on the ground.
 Amazon tree boas are also relatively common along rivers.
-They occupy forest, rainforest and scrub forest terrestrial Biomes and are especially associated with Riparian habitats.
+They occupy forest, rainforest and scrub forest terrestrial biomes and are especially associated with riparian habitats.

-They range from 0 to 900 m in elevation, though typically found below 300 m elevation.
+They range from 0 to in elevation, though typically found below elevation.

 Diet

 Like all other Boidae, Amazon Tree Boas feed by constricting whole, live prey.
 They have long teeth which help it to catch potentially flying prey while in trees.
 The diet is described as being "very euryphagic", which means it consumes a wide variety of prey.
 Its diet is composed of frogs (mostly treefrogs), lizards (anoles, basilisks, green iguanas, tropic lizards and whiptails such as giant ameivas), birds, mammals (marsupials, bats, primates, porcupines and rodents) and possibly even fish.
-"More than 50% of the individuals fed on prey weighing up to 20% of their own body mass and about 20% preyed on animals weighing from 40-95% of their masses."
+"More than 50% of the individuals fed on prey weighing up to 20% of their own body mass and about 20% preyed on animals weighing from 40–95% of their masses."
 In terms of absolute mass, adults fed on larger prey items, while younger specimens ate proportionally larger food items.

 It has been suggested that there is an ontogenetic change in general prey preferences with juveniles and subadults eating frogs, lizards, birds, and mammals, while adults eat only birds and mammals.

 Reproduction

 Amazon Tree Boas, like other Boas are ovoviparous, which means they give birth to live young.
 The reproductive season of Corallus hortulana can vary between locations, and has variously been attributed to food availability and seasonal conditions.
 During copulation, the male entangles about 30% of its body around the female and performs movements with his head, including rubbing the chin against the female’s neck and head.
 In captivity, two males copulated for ~37 minutes with a female, without engaging in combat.
-After a gestation period of 6–7 months, females give birth from 2–29 young that measure 28.2–64.4 cm in total length.
+After a gestation period of 6–7 months, females give birth to 2–29 young that measure in total length.

 Though the species has a wide distribution and is relatively abundant, comparatively little is known about its reproduction in the wild.
 There have been 4 documented cases of Amazon Tree Boas copulating in the wild.
 Surprisingly, though primarily arboreal and nocturnal, Amazon Tree Boas have been documented mating during the day and night as well as in the canopy and on the ground.
 Two daytime observations were in the trees, while two were on the ground.